 Topsoil is generally available to buy in three different grades: general-purpose grade, premium, and economy grade.
 Bradley Lakes Turf always recommends opting for the best quality available – especially pas100 topsoil, provided you choose your grade appropriately.

 Premium grades may appear to be expensive, but will be pure enough to require no further sifting or topping up, thereby saving money in the long term.
 High in fertility, this loamy soil has a firm composition, which works well in the construction of flower beds and borders.
 Nurseries add weight to this by using it in their more popular plant mixes.

 General-purpose grades are the best choice when laying new lawns.
 Coarser grades tend to be used where turf laying is the prime objective.
-Finer grades, on the other hand, are considered the best option for lawns in need of topping off.

 Finding expert advice

 As you can see from the few examples covered here, there is quite a lot to consider when choosing a high quality topsoil – so much depends on the natural characteristics of your garden.
 Here at Bradley Lakes Turf, we are always available to offer help and advice, so if you are wrestling with the decision of the right choice of topsoil for you, please feel free to give us a call.